bvaughn/react-virtualized/ISSUE_TEMPLATE.md

-Thanks for using react-virtualized!
-Here are a couple of things to consider before filing an issue:
+Thanks for using react-virtualized! :)

+Before creating an issue...

 # Are you asking a question?
 Please don't file Github issues to ask questions.
-Use Stack Overflow (http://stackoverflow.com/questions/tagged/react-virtualized) with a #react-virtualized tag or the react-virtualized Gitter chat room (https://gitter.im/bvaughn/react-virtualized).
+Use Stack Overflow with a #react-virtualized tag [http://stackoverflow.com/questions/tagged/react-virtualized] or ask in the react-virtualized Slack channel [https://react-virtualized.now.sh].

-Both of these areas are monitored by people other than me and so are likely to get faster responses.
-Question issues may be closed without a response.

 # Are you reporting a bug or runtime error?
-Setting up a test case that demonstrates a bug can be difficult and time consuming.
-However this can often be a huge help and time saver for me.
-Since I maintain this library in my spare time and without any charges, I ask that you take the time to provide me with some way of reproducing the issue you are reporting.
-(Videos can be helpful but in most cases I will want to actually see a live demo and view your source code.)

-Here is a Plunker you can fork that has React Virtualized loaded and supports JSX syntax: https://plnkr.co/edit/6syKo8cx3RfoO96hXFT1
+Please include either a failing unit test or a Plnkr demonstrating the bug you are reporting.
+You can start by forking this Plnk! https://plnkr.co/edit/6syKo8cx3RfoO96hXFT1

 You may also find the online Babel tool (https://babeljs.io/repl/) quite helpful if you wish to use ES6/ES7 syntax not yet supported by the browser you are using.